TheSlugInTub/Metabol/README.md

-# Caerus
+# Metabol

-A game engine in C.
+A code generator for C, allowing templates and metaprogramming in C.